-Formal complaints must be made to the executive headteacher (unless they are about the executive headteacher), via the school office.
+Formal complaints must be made to the headteacher (unless they are about the headteacher), via the school office.
 This may be done in person, in writing (preferably on the Complaint Form), or by telephone.

-The executive headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within ten school days.

-Within this response, the executive headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The executive headteacher can consider whether a face to face meeting is the most appropriate way of doing this.
+Within this response, the headteacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The headteacher can consider whether a face to face meeting is the most appropriate way of doing this.

-Note: The executive headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.
+Note: The headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.

-During the investigation, the executive headteacher (or investigator) will:
+During the investigation, the headteacher (or investigator) will: